Tradeshop/TradeShop/README.md

 ## Discussion
 Please post reviews on the [SpigotMC resource page](https://www.spigotmc.org/resources/32762/).
 Suggestions and bug reports may be sent through a the [GitHub issues tab](https://github.com/SparklingComet/TradeShop/issues).

-# Commands & Permissions
+## Commands & Permissions
 A full list of commands can be found [here](https://github.com/ShanerX/TradeShop/wiki/Commands), and Permissions list can be found [here](https://github.com/ShanerX/TradeShop/wiki/Permissions).
+You may also want to take a look at the [wiki](https://github.com/SparklingComet/TradeShop/wiki/) for more information on general trade mechanics, shop types and plugin configuration.